mfernandes61/pybasic_in_gitpod/README.md

 # An introduction to solving biological problems with Python - course materials

+£ Mark version for gitpod
+URL to launch is https://gitpod.io/#github.com/mfernandes61/pybasic_in_gitpod

 Materials for the course run by the Graduate School of Life Sciences, University of Cambridge.

 - Course website: http://pycam.github.io/